PFAS Exposure Risk Calculator

 RfD = 0.02 ng/kg/day

-The hazard quotient is the ratio of your estimated intake to the reference dose:
+The hazard quotient is the ratio of estimated intake to the reference dose:

 HQ = I / RfD

-When HQ = 1, the estimated intake equals the reference dose.
-When HQ < 1, the intake is below the reference dose, and when HQ > 1, it exceeds the example benchmark.
+When HQ = 1, the estimated intake equals the example reference dose.
+When HQ < 1, the estimated intake is below that benchmark.
+When HQ > 1, the estimate exceeds it.
+That comparison is useful for screening, but it is not a direct prediction of disease or a substitute for professional advice.

 Interpreting the Hazard Quotient (HQ)